AeternoAI/aeterno-template-dev/README.md

 # AeternoAI DevLib 🛠️

-> Developer productivity tools and enhanced development experience resources for AeternoAI projects
+> Developer tools and Cursor IDE rules for AeternoAI projects

 ## Overview

-This repository contains tools, utilities, scripts, and resources designed to improve developer experience (DX) and streamline the development workflow for AeternoAI projects.
-Our goal is to enhance productivity, maintain consistency, and reduce friction in the development process.
+This repository is a storage location for:
+1. `.cursor` rules and configurations for the Cursor IDE
+2. Development tools that enhance productivity for AeternoAI projects

 ## Contents

+- **`.cursor/`** - Rules and configurations for Cursor IDE
-- **`.devtools/`** - Development tools and utilities
+- **`.devtools/`** - Tools for generating documentation (e.g., README generator)
-- **`.scripts/`** - Automation scripts and helpers
+- **`.scripts/`** - Utility scripts for the repository
-- **`.cursor/`** - AI-assisted development configurations

 ## Getting Started

-Clone this repository to get started with AeternoAI's developer tools:
+Clone this repository to access the development tools and Cursor IDE configurations:

 ```bash
 git clone https://github.com/AeternoAI/devlib.git
 cd devlib
 ```

-## Features

-- 🚀 Productivity enhancers for common development tasks
-- 📊 Project templates and boilerplates
-- 🧰 Standardized tooling configurations
-- 📝 Documentation generators and helpers
-- 🔄 Workflow automation scripts

 ## Usage

-Refer to specific tool documentation in their respective directories for detailed usage instructions.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'feat: Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+### Cursor IDE Rules

+The `.cursor` directory contains rules and configurations that enhance the Cursor IDE experience.
+These can be referenced in your projects to maintain consistent AI-assisted development patterns.

+### README Generator

+The `.devtools` directory contains tools like `generate-readme.md` which provides instructions for generating comprehensive README files for codebases.

 ## License